 2. Separate cos lettuce leaves and send a few pristine scooped leaves to school, along with chicken filling in a container, a spoon and a cold pack.

 When I first saw rice shapes like this (but much fancier) it was on an aspirational Pinterest board that should have been called something like “I’m a better parent than you so ner”.
 “Ridiculous,” I spat at my screen.
 Then I realised it’s actually pretty easy to do basic designs.
-Rice molds and nori cutters are available from Japanese grocers but it’s not that hard to form shapes by hand, or with cookie cutters, and nori can be snipped with scissors.
+Rice moulds and nori cutters are available from Japanese grocers but it’s not that hard to form shapes by hand, or with cookie cutters, and nori can be snipped with scissors.
 Stuff the rice balls with a morsel of leftover meats, avocado, cooked or raw vegetables, or use more traditional onigiri fillings such as salted plum.

 200 grams sushi rice